re-bin-d-22ucys/re-bin-d-22ucys.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
-Ramaguru Radhakrishnan currently working as Assistant Professor at Amrita Vishwa Vidyapeetham, Coimbatore.
+Ramaguru Radhakrishnan is working as an Assistant Professor at Amrita School of Computing, Amrita Vishwa Vidyapeetham, Coimbatore.
+He is pursuing his Doctoral Research in Blockchain Technology from Amrita Vishwa Vidyapeetham.
 He is also the Founder of நம்Chain Open Initiative Research Lab, Coimbatore.
-He is currently pursuing is Doctoral Research in Blockchain Technology from Amrita Vishwa Vidyapeetham, Coimbatore.

-Ramaguru Radhakrishnan native of Coimbatore completed his Bachelors from Kumaraguru College of Technology in Information Technology in the year 2011.
-He worked for Robert Bosch Engineering and Business Solutions Private Ltd, Coimbatore as Senior Software Engineer in the area of System Testing and Test Automation for Automotive Infotainment Units.
-He also served in the same role at Harman International, Bengaluru for a shorter duration.
+Ramaguru Radhakrishnan, a native of Coimbatore, completed his Bachelor's from Kumaraguru College of Technology in Information Technology in 2011.
+He worked for Robert Bosch Engineering and Business Solutions Private Ltd, Coimbatore as a Senior Software Engineer in System Testing and Test Automation for Automotive Infotainment Units.
+He also served in the same role at Harman International, Bengaluru, for a shorter duration.

-Due to his interest towards Research and Teaching, he started Aksharam Training Academy and started his full time Masters in Cyber Security at Amrita Vishwa Vidyapeetham, Coimbatore.
-Post completion of the course he worked as Lead Blockchain Engineer at Ensurity Technologies, Hyderabad.
+Due to his interest in Research and Teaching, he started Aksharam Training Academy and started his full-time Master’s in Cyber Security at Amrita Vishwa Vidyapeetham, Coimbatore, in 2017.
+After completing the course, he worked as Lead Blockchain Engineer at Ensurity Technologies Private Ltd, Hyderabad in development of In-House Blockchain Framework.

-Ramaguru joined Amrita as a Research Associate in Jan, 2020 to work on Blockchain Technology and Cryptocurrency.
+Ramaguru joined Amrita Vishwa Vidyapeetham as a Research Associate in Jan 2020 to work on Blockchain Technology and Cryptocurrency and later joined as Assistant Professor in Sept 2021.

-Ramaguru has been working in varied areas including Education, Health Financial Support, Waste Management, Right To Information Act, Recycling and more.
-To share his knowledge and spread awareness on these areas he started various initiatives namely Kanavu Public Charitable Trust, Kuppai, Gandhimani Numismatics and Philately Club (GNPC), Payanam.
+Ramaguru has been working in varied areas, including Education, Health Care Financial Support, Waste Management, the Right to Information Act, Recycling, and more.
+To share his knowledge and spread awareness in these areas, he started various initiatives: Kanavu Public Charitable Trust, Kuppai, Gandhimani Numismatics and Philately Club (GNPC), and Payanam.

 Areas of Interest
 ------
-Blockchain Technology, Cryptocurrency, Numismatics, Forensics, Cyber Crime Investigation, Cyber Awareness, Philately, System Testing, Automotive Cyber Security, Ancient Scriptures, Religious Studies, Waste Management and Cyber Psychology.
+Blockchain Technology, Cryptocurrency, Forensics, Cyber Crime Investigation, Cyber Awareness, System Testing, Automotive Cyber Security, Numismatics & Philately, Ancient Scriptures, Religious Studies, Waste Management, Metaverse & Social Media and Cyber Psychology.